ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 the hybridization process.

 One example of a next generation algorithm is the signature scheme ML-DSA (a.k.a.
-Kyber-Dilithium) that has been selected for standardization by NIST.
-While the scheme follows the know Fiat-Shamir transform to construct the signature scheme, it also relies on rejection sampling that is known to give cache side channel information (not necessarily leading to a known attack though).
-Furthermore, recent attacks again some next-generation signature schemes such as MULTI-VARIATE schemes might call into question the asymptotic and concrete security for conservative adopters and therefore might hinder adoption.
+CRYSTALS-Dilithium) that has been selected for standardization by NIST.
+While the scheme follows the well-known Fiat-Shamir transform to construct the signature scheme, it also relies on rejection sampling that is known to give cache side channel information (although this does not lead to a known attack).
+Furthermore, recent attacks again the next-generation multivariate schemes Rainbow and GeMSS might call into question the asymptotic and concrete security for conservative adopters and therefore might hinder adoption.